fastoch/CKA_homelab_k3d_multi-node_cluster/README.md

   - it sets up a load balancer
   - it configures our kubeconfig file to connect kubectl to this cluster

-With only one command, K3d has configured for us a fully functional k3s Kubernetes cluster in a matter of seconds.
+With only one command, K3d has configured for us a fully functional k3s cluster in a matter of seconds.

 # Default pods in a K3d cluster

-The above command has created a single-node cluster which contains 7 default pods:
+The above command has created a single-node cluster which contains 7 pods:
 - coredns: handles DNS resolution within the cluster
 - helm-install-traefik-crd & helm-install-traefik: required to install the Traefik ingress controller
 - local-path-provisioner: so we can provisoin persistent volumes